-Codecademy provides a series of self-guided tutorials for beginners to learn the basics of web development programming.
+Codecademy offers a series of self-guided tutorials for beginners to learn the basics of web development programming.
 An in-browser, self-contained development environment is created where you can learn the basic structures of front-end code like HTML and CSS, before moving on to back-end languages such as Ruby on Rails and Python.

 Don’t miss… The Make a Website and HTML & CSS programs are great beginning points if you need to learn the basics of web structure and design.
 For heavier coding, try the Ruby language tutorial followed by the Learn Ruby on Rails guide for making a basic, functional website.

-2. Khan Academy (visit)
+2. Khan Academy

 An abundance of self-guided courses from none other than one of the best technical schools in the United States, MIT.
 The MIT OpenCourseware program offers an incredible breadth of topics to learn about, including hundreds of courses relating to programming, development, mathematics, and computer engineering.

-Don’t miss… Introduction to Computer Science and Programming which is a full, independent study course including all resources and course materials to get you excited about and interested in programming.
+Don’t miss… Introduction to Computer Science and Programming is a full, independent study course including all resources and course materials to get you excited about and interested in programming.
 A Gentle Introduction to Programming Using Python is also a great resource to get insight into that popular and well-designed back-end language.

-Don’t miss… A great beginners guide to programming can be found in the Programming for Everyone course from University of Michigan.
+Don’t miss… A great beginner’s guide to programming can be found in the Programming for Everyone course from the University of Michigan.
 While the language used throughout the course is specific to Python, the course itself is focused on the concepts of general programming that can be applied to virtually all languages you’ll encounter for years to come.

-Mozilla, the team behind the popular Firefox web browser, have created an incredible resource for developers of all skills levels and expertise through the Mozilla Developer Network.
+Mozilla, the team behind the popular Firefox web browser, has created an incredible resource for developers of all skill levels and expertise through the Mozilla Developer Network.
 These resources, articles, and tutorials are perfect for those who absorb information and learn best using the tried-and-true method of reading words and seeing examples right there on the page.
 The range of topics is wide, from basic web introductions and front-end languages to common vocabulary and optimization & performance.

-6. HTML5 Rocks (visit)
+6. HTML5 Rocks

-While the interface is a bit lackluster and finding relevant articles can be somewhat challenging, the HTML5 Rocks site — that was created by Google — provides a wide assortment of articles and tutorials on all manner of web development topics, with intended audiences ranging from beginners to advanced developers.
+While the interface is a bit lackluster and finding relevant articles can be somewhat challenging, the HTML5 Rocks site — which was created by Google — provides a wide assortment of articles and tutorials on all manner of web development topics, with intended audiences ranging from beginners to advanced developers.

-7. A List Apart (visit)
+7. A List Apart

 One of the most professional and up-to-date online magazines directly aimed at web developers and designers, A List Apart is home to a multitude of exceptional articles dealing with everything from coding and techniques to design and user experience.
 If you want to do some light reading and learn from the experience and advice of other experts in the field, browsing through the articles here is a great resource.

 Don’t miss… Building Nonlinear Narratives for the Web offers great insight into the notion that the scattered, modular nature of modern websites requires that narratives about our content are allowed to be free-flowing and not follow the traditional “beginning, middle, end” structure of storytelling.
-Also check out Reframing Accessibility for the Web, which attacks some of our own inherent prejudices about web users with disabilities and how developers can move forward designing for accessibility, regardless of the user at the other end.
+Also check out Reframing Accessibility for the Web, which of our inherent prejudices about web users with disabilities and how developers can move forward designing for accessibility, regardless of the user at the other end.

 For new developers, it’s so incredibly important to get familiar with programming algorithms as early as possible – so much so, that they become second nature.